gatling/gatling/src/docs/content/tutorials/scripting-intro-js/index.md

 ## Setup

 This section guides you through installation and setting up your developer environment.
-Gatling has a lot of optionalities, including:

-- build tools,
-- CI/CD integrations,
-- Java, Kotlin, Scala, and JavaScript SDKs

 This guide uses JavaScript and the `gatling-js-demo` project.
 The JavaScript SDK is currently available for the `HTTP` protocol only.

 ### Install Gatling

 {{< alert info >}}
 **Prerequisites**
-NodeJS v18 or later (LTS versions only) and npm v8 or later.
+[Node.js](https://nodejs.org/) v18 or later (LTS versions only) and npm v8 or later.
 {{< /alert >}}

 Then, use the following procedure to install Gatling:

-1. Download the Gatling-js demo project zip file using the following download button:
+1. Download the Gatling JS demo project zip file using the following download button:
 {{< button title="Download Gatling for JavaScript" >}}
 https://github.com/gatling/gatling-js-demo/archive/refs/heads/main.zip{{< /button >}}

 2. Unzip and open the project in your IDE or terminal.
 3. navigate to the `/javascript` folder for JavaScript projects in your terminal.
-4. Run `npm install` to install the packages and dependencies.
+4. Run `npm install` to install the packages and dependencies including the `gatling` command.

 ## Simulation construction